 Stage 3: Success

-At this stage, the company has passed a threshold of success.
+At this stage, the company has experienced some success.
 It has established a clear customer base and competitive advantage in the marketplace that fuels year-over-year growth.
 The catch is that bureaucracy and organizational politics have become hurdles to overcome.
 As the company has scaled, the number of policies, procedures, and hierarchies has also grown.
-Everything has a much more formal air than in earlier stages.
 The CEO’s role has also changed again, from thinking about daily operations to focusing much more on planning and strategy.
 That shift in the position also causes many entrepreneurs to look for an off-ramp out of the company.
 While they thrived in the early stages, the new part isn’t as fun–it’s already started to feel more like a job.
-I’ve written before about this dynamic, and it’s essential to be honest with yourself and recognize whether it’s time to leave and start something new instead, especially if you’re not ready or able to commit to reinvesting your energy into the future of the business.
+I’ve written before about this dynamic, it’s essential to be honest with yourself and recognize whether it’s time to leave and start something new instead, especially if you’re not ready or able to commit to reinvesting your energy into the future of the business.

 Stage 4: Renewal

-This is a critical stage in the lifecycle of an organization because it typically reflects a change in leadership when the founder has transitioned out in favor of a new CEO.
+This is a critical stage organizational growth lifecycle because it typically reflects a change in leadership when the founder has transitioned out in favor of a new CEO.
 This new leader sees the business very differently, which can be needed to stoke the creativity and innovation required to open new growth opportunities for the organization.
 This can also be an opportunity for the new CEO to strip down some of the silos and hierarchy that have developed over time to refocus on customers’ needs and get back to that sense of newness and energy from the good old days.

 Stage 5: Decline

 This is a stage that no organization wants to find itself in.
 This can happen when the renewal stage goes wrong.
-You’ll see that growth slows or even becomes negative.
+You’ll see that your organizational growth slows or even becomes negative.
 People inside the organization also elevate their needs over those of the business.
-It’s become much more political than ever, and the winners of the political battles consolidate decision-making power among themselves.
+It’s become more political than ever, and the winners of those battles consolidate decision-making power among themselves.
 As a result, the company becomes more and more limited in its ability to meet the needs of its customers, which only continues to erode the company’s prospects over time.

-So, what stage do you think your organization is at?
-Are you still on the upswing, fighting for air, or desperate for some new energy capable of driving a renewal in the organization?
+What stage do you think your organization is at?
+Are you on the upswing, fighting for air, or desperate for some new energy capable of driving a renewal in the organization?
 The more honestly you can answer this question, the better your chance of finding a way to keep your company growing into the future.